Sarah-Iritie/Wedding/README.md

 Friends of mine are getting married soon.
 Following this happy announcement, I decided to create a wedding website (information about the newlyweds, organization of the event...).

-For this project, I used the following programming languages: **HTML, CSS et JavaScript**.
+For this project, I used the following programming languages: **HTML, CSS and JavaScript**.